 If you have access to raw honey, then making honey mead might be something for you, if you love a tipple and are looking for a new challenge.
 Sterilization to keep out unwanted yeasts is part of the deal.

-Age onset macular degeneration is one of the most serious causes of blindness in the elderly, and large it's preventable with sufficient lutein and zeaxanthin in the diet.
+Age onset macular degeneration is one of the most serious causes of blindness in the elderly, and largely it's preventable with sufficient lutein and zeaxanthin in the diet.

-These two carotenes are taken up by the macula of the eye where the protect the cones against damaging high frequency radiation.
+These two carotenes are taken up by the macula of the eye where they protect the cones against damaging high frequency radiation.

 Corn and egg yolks are the main sources of zeaxanthin, and green leafy vegetables of lutein.
 Of interest is that the citrus fruit list and orange peppers are two of the few foods that have both.
 Read more about the xanthophyll (lutein and zeaxanthin) content in fruits, vegetables, and corn and egg products at the Journal of Food Composition and Analysis for other sources of these two vital carotenes.